glebzlat/Polygen/docs/docs/language-reference.md

 ## Alternative

-An alternative is a sequence of parts tested in order they appear.
-Part is tested when the previous part succeeded, and if the part failed, then the whole alternative fails and the remaining parts are not tested.
+Alternative is a sequence of parts tested in order they appear.
+Part is tested when the previous part succeeded, and if the part failed, then the whole alternative fails and remaining parts will not be tested.

-Alternative has an optional metarule declaration or definition.
+Alternative can be followed by optional metarule:

 ```text
 Alternative <- Part1 Part2 PartN MetaRuleDeclOrDef?